Table of Contents

 Q. What is rpm in HDD?

 Ans.
-RPM stands for Rotations per minute and determines the (reading and writing on drive) performance of har drive.
+RPM stands for Rotations per minute and determines the (reading and writing on drive) performance of the har drive.
 The higher number suggests better performance.

 Q. How do I increase storage on my laptop?